versible/customer-segment-bias/README.md

 ## Data Sources
-Ideal source data is ...
+Ideal source data is one year's worth of customer product sales.

 Details are given in the separate `Data Sources.md` file in this repository.

 ## Methodology

-The core of the methodology is ...
+The core of the methodology is a simple weighted average of the attitudinal score, with the weighting being each product's share of sales by segment.

 Dtails are given in the separate `Methodology.md` file in this repository.